brightin/pottery/README.md

 (pottery/make-extractor
   ... patterns
   [(:or 'tr 'trn) & _] (pottery.scan/extraction-warning
-                         "Translation function called but not string could be extracted:"))
+                         "Translation function called but no string could be extracted:"))
 ```

 When the expression starts with the familiar function call, but did not match any pattern the warning will be printed with the failing expression.
 It's a good idea to write patterns for common "mistakes".